merledu/cachefy/README.md

 An CHISEL Framework that provides Plun n Play API for connecting Caches in any of your CHISEL designs.

+This is not a standalone repository.
+It is a part of [SoC-Now-Generator](https://github.com/merledu/SoC-Now-Generator) .

 ### Architecture

 <img src="https://github.com/shahzaibk23/CHISEL-Caches/blob/master/docs/arch.png?raw=true" />